 FERC MANDATED – RELEASE 2

-Partial RA Units

-Comments by RTO Advisors proposed that some generators and LSEs may want to enter arrangements in which some or all of the capacity is designated for meeting RA requirements for a period of time, and then not designated for meeting RA requirements for other periods of time: “The CAISO should study what modifications are required to MRTU to allow these types of arrangements.”
-(See Comments of RTOAdvisors, July 28, 2006 at:

-http://www.caiso.com/1845/18459965461b0.pdf)

-As the CAISO’s MRTU implementation has progressed, this feature has been incorporated into Release 1, as stated in section 6.1.3.2 (“Partial Resource Adequacy Resources”) of the BPM for Reliability requirements, at:

-http://www.caiso.com/1bfd/1bfde7ef4aae0.doc

 RUC Self-Provision

 Because of limited interest by most market participants in RUC self-provision feature as a priority for Release 1, the CAISO did not to include this feature in Release 1.
 However, FERC’s 9/21/06 MRTU Order (Paragraph 172) directs the CAISO to continue to work with market participants on this issue, and to provide reasons for the inclusion or exclusion of RUC self-provision no later than MRTU Release 2.